Faithless lead singer Maxi Jazz dies aged 65

 A statement shared on his Instagram said: "He was a man who changed our lives in so many ways.
 He gave proper meaning and message to our music.

 "He was also a lovely human being with time for everyone and a wisdom that was both profound and accessible.
-It was an honour and, of course , a true pleasure to work with him.
+It was an honour and, of course, a true pleasure to work with him.

 "He was a brilliant lyricist, a DJ, a Buddhist, a magnificent stage presence, car lover, endless talker, beautiful person, moral compass and genius."